Zerodha charges one of the lowest brokerage fees of flat Rs. 20 for Intraday trading in India.

 Zerodha Mutual Funds Charges

 Zerodha charges Rs.
-0 for investing in direct mutual funds of any company.
+0 for investing in direct mutual funds of any AMC.

 Zerodha Charges Calculator

-Helps get a prior estimation of various charges.
+Helps you get a prior estimation of various charges.

 Link to Zerodha Charges Calculator.